 What do Audrey Hepburn, Ronald Reagan and Sharon Osbourne all have in common?
 All have fought a battle with colorectal cancer.
-To increase awareness of symptoms and preventive screenings, we spoke with Dr. Michael Choti, division chief of surgery at Banner MD Anderson Cancer Center.
+To increase awareness of symptoms and preventive screenings, we spoke with Michael Choti, MD, division chief of surgery at Banner MD Anderson Cancer Center.

 Unfortunately, colorectal cancer is still very common and is responsible for around 50,000 deaths per year in the United States.
 With screenings and better treatments, however, the mortality rates have come down from where they once were.